kookmutsjes baghrir

 These add a touch of sweetness and richness, making your baghrir even more delicious.

-Let’s dive into making the perfect batter for your kookmutsjes baghrir.
 It’s simpler than you might think, and with a few key steps, you’ll have a smooth, frothy batter ready to go.

 Step 2: Add lukewarm water to the dry ingredients.
 Use exactly 2 cups of water.
 This is crucial for getting the right consistency.